 Nashville has long been recognized as a mecca for nimble pickers, sharp-eyed storytellers, and big-voiced dreamers, but many will attest that it isn't just the talent and vision of Music City artists that makes the town so unique - it's Nashville's sense of community.

 Inspired by Speakers' Corner in London's Hyde Park, a global music landmark and community gathering space was created in Centennial Park where musical performers illustrate diversity, passion, and fellowship.
 Local vendors and activities augment the pastiche of musical performances to create unique community events.

 Musicians Corner was created in 2010 with the support of Nashville's Mayor, Karl Dean, and founding Steering Committee members Sylvia Rapoport - Conservancy President, Hope Stringer - Conservancy Board Chair, Jody Williams - Vice President of Writer Publisher Relations at BMI, Paul Worley - Grammy Award winning producer, Ben Armistead - Conservancy Board Member, and John Styll - Music Entrepreneur.

 In 2016, Musicians Corner moved into its permanent home as part of the revitalization of Centennial Park - a global music landmark where people from around the world can visit and express themselves through song in Music City.

 Musicians Corner is located at the corner of 27th & West End in Centennial Park.

-In its initial seven years, the Musicians Corner audience has substantially grown in size from 5,000 people in 2010 to over 65,000 in 2016.
-Musicians Corner events have expanded with the introduction of the Lightning 100 Acoustic Stage, a Kidsville area, Musical Meet & Greets, Dogville, our Dog of the Day showcase, local artisans, food trucks, and the Musicians Corner Pub.
+The Musicians Corner audience has substantially grown in size from 5,000 people in 2010 to over 65,000 in 2016.
+The events have expanded over the years with the introduction of the Lightning 100 Acoustic Stage, local artisans, food trucks, a Kidsville area, services for dogs, and the Musicians Corner Pub.